- Active context: kki_bg_colors_red

-Consultation & Professional Training
+Consultation & Professional Training Services

 The highest professional standards are needed to form the school team that serves students with special needs in order for them to benefit from their school program.
 Kennedy Krieger School staff offer professional development sessions to teachers, administrators, paraeducators and related service providers in school settings throughout the region.